nystudio107/craft-transcoder/README.md

 Some things to do, and ideas for potential features:

 * The videos could potentially be saved in different formats (though `.mp4` really is "the" standard for video)
-* The videos could potentially be resized, either to an aspect ratio or an absolute size or what have you
-* Accessors could be written to get information about a video (height, width, duration, and so on)

 Brought to you by [nystudio107](https://nystudio107.com)